TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

 This would parse path/pkgname/3pp.pb and register the "pkgname" package.

 Args:
+  * base_path (Path) - A path of a directory where the glob_pattern will be applied to.
-  * path (Path) - A path to a directory full of package definitions.
-Each package definition is a directory containing at least a 3pp.pb file, whose behavior is defined by 3pp.proto.
+  * glob_pattern (str) - A glob pattern to look for package definition files "3pp.pb" whose behavior is defined by 3pp.proto.
+Default to "*/3pp.pb".
+  * check_dup (bool): When set, it will raise DuplicatePackage error if a package spec is already loaded.
+Default to True.

 Returns a set(str) containing the names of the packages which were loaded.